linuxfandudeguy/dev.js/SECURITY.md

 ## Reporting a Vulnerability

-if there's a vulnerability anywhere make a file called `tofix.txt` with the problem and the description of the problem
+If there's a vulnerability anywhere fork the repo and make a file called `tofix.txt` with the problem and the description of the problem